adomingues/Mogon_HPC_course/README.md

 - LSF, IBM's
 - with Mogon2 it will chance.

-Test a jobs with `bsub -q hpckurs date` and the job output should be sent to your email.
+Test a jobs with `bsub -q hpckurs date` and the job output should be sent to your email. `bqueues -l short` will give details of the requirements for that queue.
+More than 64 cores we shoudl use `nodeshort` and `nodelong`.
+The maximum time limite is 5h in long, bz default and and 300MB by default.
+With `bsub -W 5:00` will reserve a specific time and can be longer than the 5 hours.